Concept: Explainable AI¶

 In addition to accuracy and explainability, we want models that are free from bias.
 All it takes is to scan the news headlines for examples of why we might have reason to worry about bias in artificial intelligence.
 Bias in models, of course, can originate long before the training and testing stages.
 The data used for model training can be entangled in its own set of biases.

-In this section, we’ll focus on three tools available in the summary report of a visual prediction model that aim to help us build trustworthy, transparent, and bias-free models:
+In this section, we’ll focus on specific tools available in the summary report of a visual prediction model that aim to help us build trustworthy, transparent, and bias-free models.
+These tools include the following:

 Partial dependence plots